Focus

 Abstract

-Pet ownership—particularly the keeping of exotic birds—is enjoying increasing popularity.
-Yet, we still know surprisingly little about certain segments of animal keepers.
+Pet ownership, particularly the keeping of exotic birds, is becoming increasingly popular.
+However, we still know surprisingly little about certain segments of animal keepers.
 This study aims to profile a distinct group within this community: collectors.
-Based on a series of 20 interviews conducted using the snowball sampling method, the research sheds light on the characteristics of these individuals.
-The findings suggest that breeding may offer a sustainable alternative to meet demand for live specimens of protected species and could also serve as a foundation for species reintroduction and repopulation programs.
-However, due to the increasingly stringent legal framework, the lines between legal and illegal keeping practices are becoming increasingly intertwined.
+Based on 20 interviews conducted using the snowball sampling method, the research highlights the characteristics of these individuals.
+The findings suggest that breeding may provide a sustainable alternative to meet the demand for live specimens of protected species and could also serve as a foundation for species reintroduction and repopulation programmes.
+However, due to the increasingly stringent legal framework, the boundaries between legal and illegal keeping practices are becoming more blurred.

 References